suabochica/javascript-es6-course/notes/s04-dom-manipulation.md

 - Select elements by id.
 - How to change the image in an `<img>` element.

-Please check all these task in the file `../s04-dom-manipulation/app.js`
+Please check all these tasks in the file `../s04-dom-manipulation/app.js`

 A **callback function** is a function that is not called by us, is called by another function.
 In other words, a callback function is a function that we pass into another function as an argument and this function then call that function for us.
 In the events context, the event listener is the function where you pass the callback function as an argument.
 Please check the next code to understand the callback function's structure: